 Parents: Cocker Spaniel x Maltese mix

-True to the name, the Silky Cocker trots around in a long soft and silky coat.
-Hybrids of Maltese and American Cocker Spaniels, their fur could range from cream to red, brown and black.
+True to their name, the Silky Cocker trots around sporting their long soft and silky coats.
+Hybrids of the Maltese and American Cocker Spaniels, their fur could range from cream to red, brown and black.
 They may not shed much, though grooming is needed.

-Being intelligent, the Silky Cocker trains easily.
+The Silky Cocker trains easily because they’re smart.
 Much of the willingness stems from their desire to please the owner.
 They also get along well with children, but dislike being mishandled by a rowdy kid.
 Be consistent and this mix will respond favorably to commands.

 An hour of physical exercise suffices for the Silky Cocker.
 But do not leave them alone or else they may wander off without you realizing.
 Thanks to the spaniel parent, mental stimulation will be needed for the canine to feel content.